 Bear in mind that Strive is not a port of blank (less) Magento theme and it does not rely on blank or luma theme (It doesn’t have a parent theme).

-Test is performed on 'settings.css' and gulp taks execution time was between 215ms & 285ms.
+Test was done on ‘settings.css‘ and gulp, task execution time was between 215ms & 285ms.

 (Tested on MacBook Pro i5/8GB RAM/SSD)